jptacek/JPtacek.com/src/documents/2014/05/angularJS-Intro-To-Services/index.html.md

 </div>

 We can now start to see how AngularJS provides a platform for creating web applications.
 With services, we are able to encapsulate logic and use it within multiple controllers in our application.
-Next, we will take a look at creating custom directives.

 You can either visit [http://angularperiodic.azurewebsites.net/](http://angularperiodic.azurewebsites.net/) to see the code in action and as always find the code out on [GitHub](https://github.com/jptacek/AngularPeriodic).